dp-os/gez/examples/docs/src/en/api/core/render-context.md

 - **Type**: `string`
 - **Default**: `''`

-The base path for static resources.
+Base path for static resources.
 - All static resources (JS, CSS, images, etc.) will be loaded based on this path
-- Supports runtime dynamic configuration without requiring rebuilds
+- Supports runtime dynamic configuration without rebuilding
 - Commonly used in multi-language sites, micro-frontend applications, etc.

 #### entryName